Precision Sound Reproducers

 are comparing subtle differences and great qualities in grey scale

 And then there is this room with a color TV .... and which additionally

 glasses free 3D ....

 Q: I thought that sound reflections should be eliminated as much as possible.
 Why are your speakers radiating all around instead?

-A: Most traditional loudspeakers radiate unbalanced sound from the sides and from the back.
-The reflections of these you will want to eliminate indeed.
+A: Most traditional loudspeakers radiate unbalanced sound to the sides and from the back.
+The reflections of these you will want to try to eliminate indeed.
 But reflections from time-correct, and well balanced sound are actually an advantage to the listening experience: Human hearing is perfectly at ease with reflected sound during daily life and also with live music.
-Traditional loudspeakers, however, create challenges to the way human hearing deals with reflected sound, as the compromised sound from the sides or from the back creates difficulties for the brain in linking the reflections with the proper direct sounds.
+Traditional loudspeakers, however, create challenges to the way human hearing deals with reflected sound, as the compromised sound coming from the sides or from the back creates difficulties for the brain in linking the reflections with the proper direct sounds.
 Reflections resulting from a coherent source to begin with, as those coming from an original sound event, from a musical instrument or from a LEGEND omnidirectional point source, will be easy to link for the brain, and will therefore not disturb.
 It will actually enhance the listening experience.
 It will also allow our brain to work naturally as a room compensator and reconstruct the original source signal.
 Heavy room treatement will not be needed with LEGEND's.